 TGaz Editor: Modify the paragraph starting on page 79 (line 15) as follows:

-The AID/RSID field contains an identifier for the ISTA for the duration of the FTM session.
+The AID/RSID field is reseved in the IFTMR frame.
+In the initial Fine Timing Measurement frame it contains an identifier for the ISTA for the duration of the FTM session.
 If the ISTA is associated with the RSTA the value is set to the ISTA’s AID.
 If the ISTA is not associated with the RSTA, the AID/RSID field is set to the RSID which has the same length as the AID and is assigned by the responder to identify the unassociated ISTA.

 Straw Poll: Do you support to incorporate the proposed draft text in this document 11-21/532r0, to the next revision of TGaz Draft 3.0?